 To obtain this filing, you also must have On-Hook insurance coverage and, if you tow vehicles to a storage or repair facility that you own, Garage Keeper's Legal Liability insurance coverage.

 An OS-32 filing guarantees the state of Ohio that you have sufficient Liability insurance to cover accidents potentially caused by operating oversized vehicles or trailers.
 This document is submitted to the Ohio Department of Transportation (ODOT).

-The WA Form is submitted to the state of Oklahoma for towing businesses.
+OK Form WA is submitted to the state of Oklahoma for towing businesses.
 It guarantees the state that you have sufficient Liability insurance to cover accidents potentially caused by operating tow trucks.